 To match hiking with clothing alone will not fully prepare your feet and legs, what you need to do is grab all your gear and go for a shakedown hike.

-These are frequently a short hike, 1-2 nights, with all your gear to help you get used to the extra weight on your back and how this will change your foot strike.
+These are frequently short hikes, 1-2 nights, with all your gear to help you get used to the extra weight on your back and how this will change your foot strike.

 Be sure to also start slowly with easy miles and then gradually increase the difficulty of the terrain as you build confidence in your abilities.